aleksanderkoder/OzonAlerts/README.md

 ```

  The sixt and seventh parameters *"onConfirm"* (optional) and *"onCancel"* (optional) controls what should happen when each of the two dialog buttons are pressed.
  These parameters take a function containing whatever code you want.
+If no code is provided and the buttons are clicked, the button will close the dialog only.
   - See the "advanced usage" example under the *Usage* section for an exact example of how these parameters can be used.

 ## Visual customization